Published 1 year ago

 Top up your BigPay with your credit card

-Your first RM1,000 top-up is on us and any subsequent top-ups will incur a small fee of 1%.
+Your first RM1,000 top-up is on us and any subsequent top-ups will incur a small fee.
 You’ll save tons on expensive credit card fees and high bank exchange rates!

 Use BigPay to get the best foreign exchange rates

 Did you know that BigPay is known as a traveller’s best friend?

 Your account is 100% free and comes with a Visa card that’s accepted by over 45 million merchants worldwide.
 Just use it like a debit card to automatically pay in the currency of your destination.
 We offer some of the most competitive exchange rates in the world and ultra-low currency conversion fees.

 On top of that, you’ll also collect points every time you spend, which you can use to redeem more discounts on airasia flights later!